bbauska/W3Cx-5of5/README.md

 6.  &lt;/head&gt;
 ```

-The last rule targets all elements that have an
+<p>The last rule targets all elements that have an
 attribute class=&quot;funny&quot;.
 Notice they can be different elements, we can
-have a p and an h3 element that have the class=&quot;funny&quot; attribute:
+have a p and an h3 element that have the class=&quot;funny&quot; attribute:</p>

 ```
 1.  <b>.funny </b>{